 For single channel or x1 we only need to display the output of channel A,but we also want to know that the rotation of motor in the clockwise\counter clockwise.So in this case,we need to read the pulses of channel B whether is lagging or leading the channel A.

-In this function,we can saw that if encoder B/channel B is 0 and the encoder A also 0.The pulses will count in negative, that’s mean the motor is moving counter clockwise.The encoder B is lagging the encoder A. Conclude, when the channel B is leading the channel A means the motor/encoder is moving counter clockwise.When the channel A is leading the channel B means the motor/encoder is moving clockwise.And the pulses will count when channel A is trigger to 1.
+In this function,we can see that if encoder B/channel B is 0 and the encoder A also 0.The pulses will count in negative, that’s mean the motor is moving counter clockwise.The encoder B is lagging the encoder A. To conclude, when the channel B is leading the channel A means the motor/encoder is moving counter clockwise.When the channel A is leading the channel B means the motor/encoder is moving clockwise.And the pulses will count when channel A is trigger to 1.

 For 2x,this pulses will change whether when channel A trigger no matter 1 / 0.